teuton-software/asker/README.md

 # Usage

-To execute ASKER, we use `asker` command, with a path to a input file as argument.
+To execute ASKER, we use `asker` command, with a path to an input file as argument.
 For example, to run "jedi" input file example, we do:

 ```
 asker en/starwars/jedi.haml